Bluebirds in the Snow

 The day after the relocation, I took my position behind the tripod and prepared for a long sit.

-Then poppa bluebird showed up to supervise the kids' bath, and I knew.
+Then Poppa showed up to supervise the kids' bath, and I knew.

-Can you imagine how hard the parents worked catching enough insects to feed these five young ones?
+Can you imagine how hard the parents worked to catch enough insects to feed these five young ones?

 Click here to post comments